 Lets you select which language is used in the dashboard, from an extensive dropdown list.

-Be sure to click the “Save Changes” button any time you make a change on this page!
+Be sure to click the “Save Changes” button any time you make a change on this page.
+If you do not, all edits to the WordPress general settings fields will be lost.

 WordPress Hosting from GoDaddy includes free training videos so you can learn how to use WordPress while using WordPress.
 Find out more about GoDaddy’s WordPress Hosting plans.